Skip to main content

 Anhueser-Busch was able to brew unlimited amounts of 3.2% beer in their huge, spanking-new Columbus brewery.

-A-B utilized record amounts of advertising along with aggressive "soon-to-be-legendary" distribution and pricing tactics to eliminate their competition one by one.
+A-B was on a seek & destroy mission, and utilized record amounts of advertising along with aggressive "soon-to-be-legendary" distribution and pricing tactics to eliminate their competition one by one.
 The latter included cutting its own profit margins and forcing other brewers to compete on price by dumping large quantities of beer into their market areas.
 Even at full-capacity, the Hunrtington brewery was the smallest concern of them all and had no business getting involved in the fight.
 It was David against a slew of Goliaths.
 After being sold again three years later, Little Switzerland had the dubious distinction of being the first in this group to shut down, and the only one whose brands would completely disappear forever, never to be picked up by another brewing company; that being perhaps the biggest slap in the face.

 They were to be followed by Burger in 1973, whose brands were acquired by Hudepohl.
 Next was the brewer responsible for purchasing and closing Little Switzerland in the first place - August Wagner, who sank in their own sea of debt in 1974, their brands acquired by Pittsburgh.
 Falls City shut its doors in 1978 after failing in their attempt gain national prominence with Billy Beer, their brands absorbed by G. Heileman - who closed down the Wiedemann plant in Newport in 1983.
 Production was transferred to Heileman's Evansville brewery.
 Eventually the Falls City brand was acquired via Evansville by Pittsburgh, who discontinued its production in 2006.
 In 2009, a Louisville entrepreneur acquired the trademark and re-launched Falls City as a premium craft beer.